encode/django-rest-framework/docs/api-guide/relations.md

 If you explicitly specify a relational field pointing to a ``ManyToManyField`` with a through model, be sure to set ``read_only`` to ``True``.

-## The `display_value` method

-The `__str__` (`__unicode__` on Python 2) method of the model will be called to generate string representations of the objects used to populate the `choices` property.
-These choices are used to populate select HTML inputs in the browsable API.
-To provide customized representations for such inputs, override `display_value` of a `RelatedField` subclass.
-This method will receive a model object, and should return a string suitable for representing it.
-For example:

-    class TrackPrimaryKeyRelatedField(serializers.PrimaryKeyRelatedField):
-        def display_value(self, instance):
-            return 'Track: %s' % (instance.title)

 ---